Esri/ogc-crs-wkt-parser/README.md

 OGC WKT specification titled "Geographic information - Well-known text representation of coordinate reference systems" (referred to as the WKT-SPEC).
-This specification is for defining a Well-Known-Text (WKT) syntax for describing coordinate reference systems as defined in the standards ISO 19111:2007 and ISO 19111-2:2009.
+This specification is for defining a Well-Known-Text (WKT) syntax for describing coordinate reference systems as defined in the following
+standards:

+    ISO 19111:2007    "Geographic information -- Spatial referencing by coordinates" ISO 19111-2:2009  "Geographic information -- Spatial referencing by coordinates -- Part 2: Extension for parametric values".

 This package also contains some sample programs that use this library.